suraj8791998/AWS-SERVICES/S3 BUCKETS/README.md

 # Step 4: Set Permissions
      Definition: Define who can access your S3 bucket and objects.
 This involves configuring bucket policies, access control lists (ACLs),  and CORS (Cross-Origin Resource Sharing).
      Instructions:
-         Configure permissions based on your use case:Bucket policies for fine-grained access control.
+         Configure permissions based on your use case:
+             Bucket policies for fine-grained access control.
              ACLs for granting specific permissions to individual objects.
              CORS for controlling web browser access.

 # Step 5: Create Folders and Upload Objects
     Definition: Create folders (commonly referred to as "prefixes") within your bucket and upload objects to store data.